 There are certain key elements or areas of study that you should know before choosing to pursue a degree in Horticulture.
 Also, a keen interest in Botany will be of great advantage while studying Horticulture courses.
 Listed below are a few key elements in this field of study:

-- Food Production and Technology: This field of study looks at how food production is affected by various factors like herbicides, pesticides and various gardening tools and equipment.
-Food Technology also looks at the technical aspects of cultivation and food production such as irrigation, tilling, etc.
+This field of study looks at how food production is affected by various factors like herbicides, pesticides and various gardening tools and equipment.
+Food Technology also looks at the technical aspects of cultivation and food products such as irrigation, tilling, etc.

 Also Read: BSc Agriculture Subjects